taishi-i/awesome-ChatGPT-repositories/README.md

 ## NLP

+ * [BioGPT](https://github.com/microsoft/biogpt) - microsoft research has released biogpt, a large language model trained on biomedical research literature. the model achieves better-than-human performance on answering questions from the biomedical literature, as evaluated on pubmedqa. the code for the …
  * [stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca) - Code and documentation to train Stanford's Alpaca models, and generate the data.
  * [openai-python](https://github.com/openai/openai-python) - The OpenAI Python library provides convenient access to the OpenAI API from applications written in the Python language.
  * [FlexGen](https://github.com/fminference/flexgen) - Running large language models on a single GPU for throughput-oriented scenarios.